-78 Under this system, an enterprise assigns a specific territory to each distributor as the area of the distributor's primary responsibility and imposes on the distributor the requirement that the distributor should carry out active sales activities within its own territory (i.e., the establishment of an area of the distributor's primary responsibility only, not involving strict territorial restraints or restraints on passive sale to outside customers).

-79 Under this system, an enterprise limits areas where a distributor may establish outlets such as stores, or designates a place where such outlets are to be established (i.e., the establishment of an area of the distributor's primary responsibility only, not involving strict territorial restraints or restraints on passive sale to outside customers).
+71 Under this system, an enterprise assigns a specific territory to each distributor as the area of the distributor's primary responsibility and imposes on the distributor the requirement that the distributor should carry out active sales activities within its own territory (i.e., the establishment of an area of the distributor's primary responsibility only, not involving strict territorial restraints or restraints on passive sale to outside customers).
+72 Under this system, an enterprise limits areas where a distributor may establish outlets such as stores, or designates a place where such outlets are to be established (i.e., the establishment of an area of the distributor's primary responsibility only, not involving strict territorial restraints or restraints on passive sale to outside customers). of outlets for goods or secure an after-sales service system.